 Devon Gerson loved her job.
 Her job was to change people’s lives.
 She held, in her hands, the power to give the less privileged a shot at a better life, a life like hers, as a tier 2 educated worker.

 She held this year’s stack of scholarship educations, feeling a wave of power and anxiety.
 Years ago, she’d learned to not let the rejections bother her.
-She knew, as a commissioned person herself, that the lives the peers who did not earn tier two education were exhausting, short, and generally absent of recreation, beyond the after-work beer or joint exhaustedly taken while trying to pass out in front of the holoprojector set.
+She knew, as a commissioned person herself, that the lives of her peers who did not earn tier 2 education were exhausting, short, and generally absent of recreation, beyond the after-work beer or joint exhaustedly taken while trying to pass out in front of the holoprojector set.

 That was the life her parents and siblings lived.

-His boss, Jacob McFlintlocke, had an inheritance, a great and noble man who valued hard work above anything else.
+His boss, Jacob McFlintlocke, had an inheritance.
+Jacob was a great and noble man who valued hard work above anything else.

 “Devon,” Mr. McFlintlocke would tell her, while squaring up on the ball of his golf simulator, which he kept in his spacious corner office.
 “Life is like golf.
 It takes patience, practice, hard work, and you can’t let the bad shots get to you.
 A person has always got to focus on the present with the future in mind.
 That’s what you look for in these scholarships, people who don’t let the past bother them, who look at where they want to be and then put all their effort into the present thing that they need to do to set up their goal.
 They can’t rage about hitting it fat.
 Take the foundations fund.
-We lost five percent on Redcorp last week and gained seven on Bluecorp.
-Some people would look at that and throw all their money in Bluecorp out of frustration.
+We lost five percent on RedCorp last week and gained seven on BlueCorp.
+Some people would look at that and throw all their money in BlueCorp out of frustration.
 Suckers.
-I doubled the stake in Redcorp and today, and Redcorp rose as Bluecorp fell, and then I switched it back because next week it’ll be Bluecorp rising and Redcorp falling.
-That’s what separates the haves and have nots, the right mindset and the drive to seize opportunity, not wallow in self pity.”
+I doubled the stake in RedCorp and today, RedCorp rose as BlueCorp fell, and then I switched it back because next week it’ll be BlueCorp rising and RedCorp falling.
+That’s what separates the haves and have nots, the right mindset and the drive to seize opportunity, not wallow in self-pity.”

 Mr. McFlintlocke knew a lot about seizing opportunities.
 He’d won the club golf tournament seven times by always laying up and never chasing eagles.
 He’d inherited 70 million credits from his parents and, with his measured approach to investing, his daughter would inherit 210 million.
 Few people had labored over their short game more than him.
 While other people chased the dream of a two-hundred-fifty yard drive, he had spent the hours agonizing over the perfect touch to putting.
 He never lounged on his couch in front of the holoprojector with a beer and a joint like those tier 1 educated slobs, and sponges, who couldn’t even feed their kids without a charity donation.
 He was always either in the office or on the putting green, and truth be told, he was on the green more, because that’s what it took to be a winner in life.
 Hard work, dedication, practice, and the vision to live in the present shot.